amalec/fitcmp/README.md

 # NOTE

 I've used some bits and pieces of code from the Internet.
 I've indicated where and have included the URL.
+I use Pexpect Copyright (c) 2008 Noah Spurrier.

 # ABOUT